neintendo/alx-system_engineering-devops/0x00-shell_basics/README.md

 10-back: This script moves to the previous working directory.

 11-lists: This scripts lists all files (including hidden ones) in the current directory, parent of the working directory and /boot.

+12-file_type: This scripts checks the type of the file /tmp/iamafile